Employability skills for the future of work

 In this episode you will learn from Paul Kearney about the importance of employability skills and how to develop them in your people.
 Paul has a deep, rich understanding of how people learn, and has been exploring how to develop these types of skills for close to 30 years.

-Paul's background is in education and pre-employment training, but what he is talking about can be applied to help your people become self directed, continuous learners who are prepared for the future of work.
+As well as being a manger of a RTO for sixteen years, Paul has a background is in education and pre-employment training, but what he is talking about can be applied to help your people become self directed, continuous learners who are prepared for the future of work.

 - Increasing learner responsibility